dtap-group2/Visitor-tracker-pi/README.md

 Code for DTAP 2022 visitor tracker Raspberry Pi

 # Notes
+Cd to the folder
-Run src/main.py to start the program
+Run python3 src/main.py to start the program (on windows use python instead of python3)

+currenty data is buffered to a dictionary not data.json

+The detection doesn't send any information about the regions to server yet

 There are no functions to check if boundaries have the same name yet